tmiller711/stocktrack/README.md

 Test Language:
 - The test outline language has you defining what indicators you want to use on the first row and then specifying buy and sell criteria

+- Available Command:
+  - 'crossing' : define an indicator and define a condition for when to run
+  - 'divergence' : define type of divergence (bull or bear), what indicator to use for the divergence, and how many days to check back for the divergence
+  example: 'divergence bull rsi 15'
+  - 'tp sl' : this is how you define the take profit and stop loss of a trade.
+Example: 'tp 7% sl -2%'

 example 1:
 ```
 use rsi